sasanquaa/komari/docs/general.md

 - Configuration is used to change key bindings, set up buffs,...
 - Configuration can be created for use with different character(s) through preset
 - Configuration is saved globally and not affected by the detected map
+- There are three tabs:
+  - `Game`: For general key bindings, game-related setup
+  - `Buffs`: For automatic buffs configuration
+  - `Fixed Actions`: Actions that are shared across all maps, useful for buffs or one-time skills

 For supported buffs in the configuration, the bot relies on detecting buffs on the top-right corner.
 And the bot movement depends heavily on the skill `Rope Lift` to move around platforms, so make sure you set a key for it.